 In this project our current focus is to use VN/124-1 as a lead to develop a novel class of AR down-regulating agents (ARDAS) through lead optimization and molecular modeling or computer aided drug design strategies.
 In addition, structural studies and solving X-ray crystal structures of AR in the presence and absence of VN/124-1 and new analogs as well as structural NMR studies are in progress.
 In this effort, we have an abstract, a manuscript (Purushottamachar P et al., J. Med.
-Chem., 2013,56: 4880-4898) and two provisional US patent applications that reports on the discovery of VN/124-1 analogs that are ~ 4-fold more potent than VN/124-1.
+Chem., 2013, 56: 4880-4898.
+Figure 5D of this article was the cover page of August 8, 2013, Volume 56, Number 15 of Journal of Medicinal Chemistry; Pictured right) and two provisional US patent applications that reports on the discovery of VN/124-1 analogs that are ~ 10-fold more potent than VN/124-1.
 We have also discovered that some of our new ARDAs bind only weakly to the ligand binding domain (LBD) of AR, but they effectively antagonize transactivation of the androgen receptor (AR), and strongly degrade the full-length and splice variant ARs (AR3/AR-V7 and ARV567es) in human prostate cancer cell lines.
 We are also investigation the mechanism of VN/124-1/new analogs/mimetics-induced AR degradation.
 The promising compounds will be tested in appropriate animal models of castration resistance prostate cancer and PC metastasis.
 New compounds of this project are code named VNLG-- or VNPP-- compounds.